stovereadywood/stovereadywood.github.io/suppliers.md

   lobbyied for in England is unnecessary and will hamper the use of carbon-neutral woodfuel.
-It will have particularly severe impact on the management of small woodlands and the use of wood arising as a byproduct of farm management and arbicultural work.
+It will have particularly severe impact on the management of small woodlands and the use of wood arising as a byproduct of farm management and arboricultural work.

 * **Who is behind Stove Ready Wood?**